Top health official says states need about $6 billion from Congress to distribute coronavirus vaccine

 “We need to get resources to states now,” Redfield said.
 “They cannot do it without resources.
 In my professional opinion … it’s going to take somewhere between $5.5 [billion] to $6 billion to distribute this vaccine.
 It’s as urgent as getting these manufacturing facilities up.”

-Blunt, a member of the GOP leadership, replied: “If you have the vaccine and don’t have the plan or resources to distribute it, it’s a huge failure on the part of Congress.”
+Blunt, a member of the GOP leadership, replied: “If you have the vaccine and don’t have either the plan or the resources to distribute it, that’s a huge failure on the part of the Congress.”

-Administration officials have been seeking $6 billion for the distribution effort for the past two months, but bipartisan talks aimed at getting a deal on broad coronavirus relief, including money for HHS and the CDC, fell apart last month, and prospects for reviving them are uncertain.
+Administration officials have been seeking $6 billion for the distribution effort for the past two months, but bipartisan talks aimed at getting a deal on broad coronavirus relief, including money for the Department of Health and Human Services and the CDC, fell apart last month, and prospects for reviving them are uncertain.
 Lawmakers have failed to reach agreement on the size and scope of the bigger-ticket items, such as aid to state and local governments and extending unemployment benefits.

 Officials sent a strategy paper to Congress describing coronavirus vaccine distribution efforts, and a 57-page “playbook” the CDC sent to states and localities giving additional guidance for the nuts-and-bolts preparations underway since August.
 Administration officials have told states to be ready to distribute a vaccine or vaccines as early as November on the assumption that one or more would be approved by the Food and Drug Administration by year’s end or early next year.